2022 ADSA Spring Meeting

 THANK YOU TO EVERYONE WHO WAS ABLE TO ATTEND THE SPRING MEETING! 🌷

 We were so grateful to see you all in person and enjoyed a productive meeting.
-Resources will be posted below.
+The program abstracts are linked below.
 Videos of some content is available upon request.

 ABOUT THE 2022 SPRING MEETING

 On March 7-9 2022 in sunny Irvine, CA ☀️ we convened leaders of data science programs and faculty interested in creating new initiatives on their campuses: to form an academic leadership community for data science; to share best practices where they face similar challenges and opportunities; and to take collective responsibility in preparing next-generation data scientists to contribute in the best interests of society.

 We also hosted sessions for any academic data science practitioners, administrators, and educators to collectively address common challenges in research, education and training, program administration, and career paths in the academy.
 Recognizing that researchers in all fields can contribute to the evolution of data science, our Annual Meetings provides a domain-agnostic venue for presenting new data science research and pedagogy.